-Is the intention of proposed constitutional reforms: (i) to decentralize power; (ii) to protect the status quo; or (iii) to consolidate power in the centre?
+Is the intention of proposed constitutional reforms to (a) decentralize power; (b) protect the status quo; or (c) consolidate power in the centre?

+Trust

-Trust: A constitution that gives national legislatures broad freedom to determine the shape and powers of local government depends upon a high level of mutual trust and confidence between local communities and the national legislature.
+A constitution that gives national legislatures broad freedom to determine the shape and powers of local government depends on a high level of mutual trust and confidence between local communities and the national legislature.
 A detailed and rigid constitution, in contrast, is likely to be attractive when levels of trust and national consensus are low, as more detailed constitutional bargains will increase the certainty of mutual expectations.

+Symbolic messages

-Symbolic messages: Constitutions are not just legal documents that regulate institutions and rights.
+Constitutions are not just legal documents that regulate institutions and rights.
 They are also political documents that reflect and communicate important aspects of a nation's identity and of the ethos and character of the state.
-A strong commitment to local democracy in a constitution might be valued for symbolic reasons-as a sign that the state is committed to localism-even if the implementation of this commitment is heavily dependent upon ordinary law.
+A strong commitment to local democracy in a constitution might be valued for symbolic reasons-as a sign that the state is committed to localism-even if the implementation of this commitment is heavily dependent on ordinary law.

+Degree of consensus

-Degree of consensus: Thin and generic constitutional provisions on local government may be appropriate when the participants in the constitution-building process disagree on the role, scope and extent of local government, e.g. if there is significant division between 'centralizers' and 'localists'.
-In these situations, 'by law' clauses (which enable the legislature to give substance to constitutional provisions by means of ordinary laws) may be used in order to: (i) remove final decision-making away on the issue of local government from the constitution-making process, and thereby prevent such a disagreement from blocking the adoption of a constitution that is otherwise broadly supported; and (ii) lessen the stakes for both winners and losers, since the decisions taken by law do not have constitutional status and are therefore more easily reversible.
+Thin and generic constitutional provisions on local government may be appropriate when the participants in the constitution-building process disagree on the role, scope and extent of local government, e.g. if there is significant division between 'centralizers' and 'localists' (see Box 4.1. for an example of such divisions).
+In these situations, 'by law' clauses (which enable the legislature to give substance to constitutional provisions by means of ordinary laws) may be used in order to: (a) remove final decision-making on the issue of local government from the constitution-making process, and thereby prevent such a disagreement from blocking the adoption of a constitution that is otherwise broadly supported; and (b) lessen the stakes for both winners and losers, since the decisions taken by law do not have constitutional status and are therefore more easily reversible.